 Here are our recommendations:

 2) Take time to be alone.
-Go some place calming.
-Spend time in nature, if possible.
+Go someplace calming.
+When possible, spend time outdoors in nature.
+A place untouched by the hand of man is the ideal.
 This will ground you.
 Do this before you act out of emotion.
 Staying grounded is one of the best defenses against their manipulation.

 3) Observe your inner thought life.
 Minimize brooding on negative “what if” scenarios.